Table of Contents

 Depression hits us all at some points in our lives.

-But for some some of us… it hits hard.
+But for some of us… it hits hard.

 And it just doesn’t relent.

-If you’re depression has been a burden for you for weeks, months or years then it it might be time to look for some help.
+If your depression has been a burden for you for weeks, months or years then it might be time to look for some help.

 1.)
 Rehabilitation Centers for Depression offer much needed Social Support

-Many who suffer with major depressive disorder or experience any symptoms of depression also lose touch socially.
+Many who suffer from a major depressive disorder or experience any symptoms of depression also lose touch socially.